 The more breakage there is to the hair, the less growth there will be.
 It is therefore very important that you moisturize your hair often and that you’re sealing regularly and correctly.

 2 Ways to Sealing Hair for Length Retention

 LOC (Liquid, Oil, Cream)

-The LOC method is a highly effective hydrating method which follows a sequence in which you apply liquid, oil and cream.
+The LOC method is a highly effective hydrating method that follows a sequence in which you apply liquid, oil, and cream.

 The liquid refers to either water or a water-based leave-in conditioner.

 The LOC method is the best method for high porosity hair.

 This is because high porosity hair is very susceptible to moisture.
-It is, therefore, preferable to apply oil to your hair before applying a moisturising cream.
+It is, therefore, preferable to apply oil to your hair before applying a moisturizing cream.